jasonlam604/grunt-rename-util/README.md

 Type: `Boolean`
 Default: false

-Behind scenes as of 0.0.2 use fs.renameSync
+Behind the scenes as of 0.0.2 use fs.renameSync

 ### Usage Examples